12 Best Marketing Cover Letter Examples (Free Templates)

 Include relevant experiences

-Here are some of the experiences that you may consider including in your marketing cover letter:
+Here are some of the experiences that you may consider including in your cover letter:

-• Assisted clients make better and informed purchase decisions by walking them through the specific products, thereby increasing sales from $9759 to $10,900 in six months
+• I assisted clients in making better and more informed purchase decisions by walking them through the specific products, thereby increasing sales from $9759 to $10,900 in six months

 • Managed the distribution channels and increased lead generation, increasing the overall sales by 30%

-• Implemented cost-saving programs to increase the efficiency of all the workers and improve the sales and delivery process, to increase the company’s profit margin by 12%
+• Implemented cost-saving programs to increase the efficiency of all the workers and improve the sales and delivery processes to increase the company’s profit margin by 12%

 End with a strong closing statement